Start protecting AWS instances with Deep Security as a Service

 - Select the Platform to which you are deploying the software.

-- Select the Activate Agent Automatically option.
+- Select the Activate Agent automatically after installation option.

 - Select a Policy based on the operating system to which you will be deploying the Agent(s).